The AAEC advises students with fewer than 24 units and all undeclared students.

 Important items to bring to your appointments:

-The AAEC offers walk-in services to all students from 8am to 4:30pm Monday-Friday to answer any questions that may arise.
-Feel free to walk-in or request additional appointments with your advisor.
+The AAEC offers drop-in services to all students from 9am to 4:00pm Monday-Friday to answer any questions that may arise.

-The AAEC offers walk-in services to all students from 8am to 4:30pm Monday-Friday to answer any questions that may arise.
+The AAEC offers drop-in services to all students from 9am to 4:00pm Monday-Friday to answer any questions that may arise.
 AAEC advisors may refer non-clientele students to the appropriate department or assigned student advisor for major specific questions.

 Yes, entering students must meet one of the following high school graduation criteria:

 Enrolled students may apply for admission when they have completed at least twelve credits of academic work at the UW-Whitewater with a minimum of a 3.40 cumulative grade point average.
 For more information, visit the Honors website or contact the director at firstname.lastname@example.org.

 Students need to attend every class in order to be successful.
 Students need to maintain a 2.0 grade point average to remain in good academic standing.

 Students need to be enrolled in a minimum of 12 units to be considered full-time.
 Most students enroll in 15-16 units per semester.
 Students cannot exceed 18 units per semester unless they receive permission from the dean of their college.
 Students will need 120 units minimum to graduate.